mobashirr/blog_post_system/README.md

 # Blog Post System API

 ## About the Project
 This project is a simple back-end system API for a blog post web-based application.
-A live API is hosted at:
+A live API Demo is hosted at:
 **http://157.245.135.17:7777/api/v1**

 ---